IvanchoBonilla/Getting-and-Cleaning-Project/README.md

 By means of dataset created on the step above is where the '`dplyr`'s package functions begins to be used.
 In this fuction all measurements where the mean() and std() was calculed, was filtered through the `select()` and `contains()` function.

-In this step, 581 initial measurements that had the data set have only 33 columns for each filtered function.
-Here, to disting this filtered function the function `mutate()` was used to
+In this step, from 581 initial measurements that had the data set just 33 columns were filtered through this function.
+Here, to disting this filtered parameter the function `mutate()` was used to insert a new column.

+###Function 3 - Descriptive activity names

+In this step, the fuction `join()` was used which the `id Activity` was the commun variable to join the data set created before and the variables name file that was upload initially.

+###Function 4 - Descriptive variable names

+As the column names are exactly in the same order, it can be changed in this way by means of fuction `colnames()`

+###Function 5 - Independent tidy data set